 Button Widget

-The Button widget allows the user to execute an action upon clicking on it.
+The Button widget allows the user to execute an action upon clicking it.
 The type of action executed is determined by the widget settings:

 ../_images/Button-View1.png